world-federation-of-advertisers/planning-evaluation-framework/README.md

 Then run `source path_to/.bash_profile` or `source path_to/.zshrc_` in the terminal.

-2. Create a Symlink named “wfa_planning_evaluation_framework” at the directory which contains your planning-evaluation-framework repo with command:
+2. Create a Symlink named `wfa_planning_evaluation_framework` at the directory which contains your planning-evaluation-framework repo with command:

 ```
 ln -s path_to/planning-evaluation-framework/src/ dir_which_contains_planning_evaluation_framework_repo/wfa_planning_evaluation_framework